gitlabhq/gitlabhq/doc/api/projects.md

 + `id` (required) - The ID of a project
 + `user_id` (required) - The ID of a team member

-Status code `200` will be returned on success.
+Status code `200 OK` will be returned on success.
+This method is idempotent and call be called multiple times with the same parameters.
+Revoking team membership for a user who is not currently a team member is considered success.
+Please note that the returned JSON currently differs slightly.
+Thus you should not rely on the returned JSON structure.

 ## List project hooks